Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: Computational Study

 Let us compute any possible Nash equilibrium where both types use mixed strategies (internal Nash equilibria).
 Then we should have:

 Any solution of this equation should belong to the line:

 or equivalently:

-Therefore, to find any internal Nash equilibria, we examine using line search if there are solution of \eqref{Int_NE} on the line \eqref{inter_line}.
+Therefore, to find any internal Nash equilibria, we examine using line search if there are solutions of \eqref{Int_NE} on the line \eqref{inter_line}.
 We then present some examples with concrete values for the parameters.